 Ernest is a lecturer and his research interests include breast density, breast cancer biomarkers, optimisation of breast cancer detection, medical image perception, dose optimisation, radiographic and ultrasound image interpretation, and novel radiological tools for breast composition analyses and image display.

-Ling is the Project Manager for the Gist projects within BREAST.
+Ling was previously the Project Manager for the Gist projects within BREAST.
 Her expertise in finance, strategic planning and management enables the NBCF and NHMRC-funded projects to achieve the team’s objectives and reach project milestones.
+She is currently completing her PhD in cancer research using the BREAST platform.